-Absolute hyperemic coronary blood flow (Q, in mL/min) and resistance (R, in Woods Units, WU) can be measured invasively by continuous thermodilution.
+Background: Absolute hyperaemic coronary blood flow (Q, in mL/min) and resistance (R, in Wood units [WU]) can be measured invasively by continuous thermodilution.

-Whole heart hyperemic Q tended to be higher in controls compared to patients (668±185 vs 582±138 mL/min, p=0.068).
-In the left anterior descending coronary artery (LAD), hyperemic Q was significantly higher (293±102 mL/min versus 228±71 mL/min, p=0.004) in controls than in patients.
-This was mainly driven by a difference in Repi (43±23 vs 83±41 WU, p=0.048), without significant differences in Rmicro.
-After adjustment for vessels-specific myocardial mass, hyperemic Q was similar in the 3 vascular territories (5.9±1.9, 4.9±1.7, and 5.3±2.1 mL/min/g, p=0.44, in the LAD, left circumflex and right coronary artery, respectively).
+Results: Whole heart hyperaemic Q tended to be higher in controls compared to patients (668±185 vs 582±138 mL/min, p=0.068).
+In the left anterior descending coronary artery (LAD), hyperaemic Q was significantly higher (293±102 mL/min versus 228±71 mL/min, p=0.004) in controls than in patients.
+This was driven mainly by a difference in Repi (43±23 vs 83±41 WU, p=0.048), without significant differences in Rmicro.
+After adjustment for vessel-specific myocardial mass, hyperaemic Q was similar in the three vascular territories (5.9±1.9, 4.9±1.7, and 5.3±2.1 mL/min/g, p=0.44, in the LAD, left circumflex and right coronary artery, respectively).

 Conclusions: The present report provides reference values of absolute coronary hyperaemic Q and R. Q was homogeneously distributed in the three major myocardial territories but the large ranges of observed hyperaemic values of flow and of microvascular resistance preclude their clinical use for inter-patient comparison.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com